 A login and password are required to access both the Spytrack app and desktop services.

-According to Rewire, the Nano has "up to two weeks battery standby".
+According to Rewire, the Nano has "up to two weeks of battery standby".
 Although, that presumably means when the device is inactive – as in, not moving.
 To give you an example of real use battery life, we took our tracker on a 600-odd mile road trip over three days, starting with the battery at 75 per cent.

 It drained the battery completely.
 Results below.
 And interestingly, that graph at the bottom can show you a variety of stats, including speed, battery life and GSM signal over any specific time period.

 Charging it up only takes about four hours, which seems reasonable.
-A minor blip in the technological armory of the Nano, though, is that it uses a USB Mini-B port to charge, rather than the more modern and ubiquitous Micro USB.
+A minor blip in the technological armoury of the Nano, though, is that it uses a USB Mini-B port to charge, rather than the more modern and ubiquitous Micro USB.

 Not a real problem but it just means you’re less likely to have multiple spare charging cables to hand from your other electrical devices.
 A plug isn’t included either.